 28. Future Perfect

 Travel backwards and forwards in time with Dominic as he frantically tries to fix things.
 Can he change the past and make his future perfect?
-The show played at the Edinburgh Fringe and in London schools.
+The show plays at the Edinburgh Fringe and in London schools.
 ‘Funny and clever, this play has lots of big ideas about friendship, making mistakes and, of course, time travel...
 Absolutely brilliant.’
 (Primary Times)